Kentucky lawmakers scrap statewide mask mandate in schools

 “I think you are asking for fights in school board meetings, where parents are going to be intimidated, where school board members are going to be intimidated,” Berg said.

-Sen. Morgan McGarvey, the chamber’s top-ranking Democrat, said removing the blanket protection of masks comes at a time when the delta variant is infecting more young Kentuckians.
+Sen. Morgan McGarvey, the chamber’s top-ranking Democrat, said removing blanket masking protections comes when the delta variant is infecting more young Kentuckians.
 More than 300,000 Kentucky students aren’t old enough to receive COVID-19 vaccinations, he said.

 “This bill … is really a life-and-death bill,” Democratic Sen. Reggie Thomas said.
 “If we eliminate mask mandates, then we are putting all children and all school personnel at severe risk.”